 Tax Filing Deadline

-April 15th, 2020 is the last day for residents and non-residents who earned US income to file Federal tax returns for 2019.
-UPDATE: The Internal Revenue Service has moved the US tax filing deadline back to July 15, due to the COVID-19 coronavirus pandemic.
+May 17, 2021 is the last day for residents and non-residents who earned US income to file Federal tax returns for 2020.

 Resident versus Non-Resident for Federal Tax Purposes